Preferential Attachment Trees with Vertex Death: Persistence of the Maximum Degree: Persistence in the CTPAVD branching process

 \subsubsection{Young individuals have small offspring and no individual has too large offspring}

-In this section we show that individuals that are alive in an interval of time centred at $ t$ but born `too late', that is, born too long after the oldest alive individual has been born, have too small offspring to attain the largest offspring among all alive individuals.
+We start by showing that individuals that are alive in an interval of time centred at $ t$ but born `too late', that is, born too long after the birth-time $O_t^\cont$ of the oldest alive individual (at time $t$), have too small offspring to attain the largest offspring among all alive individuals.
 Similarly, we show that there does not exist any individual that attains a `too large' offspring by time $\approx t$.